MojoRisin46/motogp-data/README.md

 - **MotoGP Data Collection:** Scripts and notebooks fetch, parse, and verify MotoGP race data.
 - **ETL Pipelines:** Data flows from Bronze to Silver to Gold layers, enabling robust analytics.
 - **Data Modeling:** Clear schemas for riders, teams, races, results, and more.
-- **Analytics & Reporting:** Example Jupyter Notebooks, queries, and visualizations to analyze performance, trends, and history.
+- **Analytics & Reporting:** Example analysis, queries, and visualizations to analyze performance, trends, and history.
 - **Community Analysis:** A dedicated place for everyone to contribute their own notebooks, visualizations, and findings.

----

-## ⚙️ Data Rules & Principles

-- **Source Transparency:** All data comes from official MotoGP sources and is verified against [motogp.com](https://motogp.com).
-- **Update Policy:** Data is updated one day after each race (2025 season) and every update is documented on GitHub.
-- **Open Access:** Download data as CSV, access via API, or explore in Power BI.
-- **Community Focus:** Contribute your own analyses—Jupyter Notebooks, dashboards, scripts, or visualizations are welcome!
-- **Documentation:** All ETL steps, schemas, and transformation logic are documented for transparency.

 ---